Schänis: Weather

 Schänis has an average of 152 days of rain or snow per year and on average receives 1679 mm of precipitation.
 The wettest month is August during which time Schänis receives an average of 218 mm of rain or snow.
 During this month there is precipitation for an average of 14.4 days.
 The month with the most days of precipitation is June, with an average of 15.3, but with only 212 mm of rain or snow.
 The driest month of the year is February with an average of 92 mm of precipitation over 14.4 days.

 Transport

 Schänis railway station is a stop located on the regional line between Rapperswil and Ziegelbrücke.
 The station is currently single tracked; a second platform used to exist but was lifted at the end of the 1990s.
-It is served by St. Gallen S-Bahn services S4, which operates in both directions around a loop via Uznach, St. Gallen, Sargans and Ziegelbrücke, and service S6, which links Rapperswil with Schwanden via Uznach and Ziegelbrücke.
-Both trains run hourly, combining to provide half-hourly services to Uznach and Ziegelbrücke.
+It is served by St. Gallen S-Bahn services S17, which operates between Rapperswil and Sargans, and S6, which links Rapperswil with Schwanden via Uznach and Ziegelbrücke.
+Both trains run hourly, combining to provide half-hourly services to Rapperswil and Ziegelbrücke.

 Schänis Airport (LSZX) is also in the municipality.
 It is primarily used for the sport of gliding or soaring.